freedomofpress/securedrop/docs/development/updategui_development.rst

 Installing the dependencies in a virtual environment
 -----------------------------------------------------

 You can use the `pipenv tool <https://docs.pipenv.org>`_ to create a virtualenv and install the dependencies.
-First step is to `install pipenv <https://docs.pipenv.org/#install-pipenv-today>`_ itself.
-After that the following commands can be used to create the environment.
+The first step is to `install pipenv <https://docs.pipenv.org/#install-pipenv-today>`_ itself.
+After that, the following commands can be used to create the environment:

 ::